UCL

 Illustation of the broad range of some of the theorised candidates that may constituent the dark matter in the Universe.

 Left: a) SEM image of silica nanoparticles. b) Illustration of the optically levitated nanoparticle confined in the optical tweezer trapping potential, surrounded by electrodes used to cool the motion of the particle in all three directions.
-Right: photograph of a linear Paul trap levitated nanoparticle.
+Right: photograph of a levitated nanoparticle held by optical tweezers setup.

-The quantum sensor experimental setup being commissioned in the Quantum measurement laboratory at UCL.
+The quantum sensor experimental setup during commissioning in the Quantum Measurement Laboratory at UCL.

 Please contact Prof. Chamkaur Ghag or Prof. Peter Barker to find out more about Quantum Sensors.